 It's just about time for spring assessments!
 Take a look at the AZMerits Information page for important information that you can share with parents and guardians about this system.

 The TUSD Governing Board has voted to implement Synergy®, the new Statewide Student Information System.
 The new system will provide principals, teachers, parents, and students with data at their fingertips.
 Work begins immediately and the system will be fully implemented for August 2016, the start of the 2016-17 school year.
 Take a look at FAQs to learn more about what this system offers you!
 More information >>

 Participating in the TUSD Wellness Incentive Program in 2015-2016 will qualify you for rewards and premium rebates the following plan year, plus assure that you are taking positive steps towards preventing disease and living healthier.
 More info >>

 Check out the curriculum materials!

-We're excited to announce the Infant & Early Learning Centers for children ages 6 weeks to preschool-aged.
-This quality option for TUSD's working parents is now open!
+Tucson Unified's Infant & Early Learning Centers for children ages 6 weeks to preschool-aged provides affordable, quality care and programs for your young children.
 Register now to take advantage of this excellent and affordable program.
 For more information, see the Infant & Early Learning Center web pages.